 An invasive species is an animal or plant organism that has the potential to cause ecological or economic harm in a new region or environment where it is not native and does not belong.

 With that said, not all non-native species are invasive.
-For example, a majority of food crops grown in the United States, such as wheat and rice, are not native to the region.
+For example, most food crops grown in the United States, such as wheat and rice, are not native to the region.

 There are specific characteristics that make a species invasive.